Valentia Lifeboat Station: 1939 onwards

-At 18:05 on 20 February 1970, Valentia's lifeboat Roland Watts (ON 938) was called to the aid of MV Oranmore, with engine failure, 15 km NNW of Braddon Head, Co.
-Kerry, some 68 km away.
+At 18:05 on 20 February 1970, Valentia's lifeboat Roland Watts (ON 938) was called to the aid of MV Oranmore, with engine failure, 15 km NNW of Braddon Head, County Kerry, some 68 km away.
 The lifeboat arrived on scene at 23:15, standing off in rough seas for two hours until it was decided that three crew be taken off.
 Eventually, the decision was taken to abandon ship, and the lifeboat rescued a further seven men.
 The body of the Mate was also brought ashore.
-He had fallen in the sea during the rescue, but died after being recovered to the boat.
-A rope had fouled the port engine during the rescue, so the lifeboat made for Kilrush, and arrived at 06:15, after just over 12 hours on service.
+He had fallen into the sea during the rescue, but died after being recovered to the boat.
+A rope had fouled the port engine during the rescue, so the lifeboat made for Kilrush and arrived at 06:15, after just over 12 hours on service.
 For this service, Coxswain Dermot Walsh was awarded the RNLI Silver Medal.